Fourth Year Links

 - Submit the Industrial Placement Report and Logbook on time.

-- Work hard on your Individual Project - it is very important (counts for 42.6% of your final year mark, and 18.9% of your overall result), and you must score more than 40% to pass.
+- Work hard on your Individual Project - it is very important (counts for a good portion of your final year mark), and you must score more than 40% to pass.

 - Check the Web, Twitter feed and your email regularly - this is our only way to reach you with important news.